Meat Hope: Summary

 Meat Hope was established in 1976 by Minoru Tanaka.
-When Mr. Tanaka, who originally worked for a different meat provider, founded his company, he originally focused on the production and supplying of meat products.
+When Tanaka, who originally worked for a different meat provider, founded his company, he originally focused on the production and supplying of meat products.
 In January 2006, they had about 100 employees and about 500 employees if including associated companies.

-After graduating from junior high school, Mr. Tanaka worked his way up the corporate ladder.
+After graduating from junior high school, Tanaka worked his way up the corporate ladder.
 In doing so, he helped expand the business and grow the company.
-With Mr. Tanaka as the president and supported by his sons as executives and presidents of associated companies, the company was a typical family business (See also #Associated Companies).
+With Tanaka as the president and supported by his sons as executives and presidents of associated companies, the company was a typical family business (See also #Associated Companies).

-Also, in April 2006, a year before the ground beef fraud scandal, Mr. Tanaka was awarded the Minister of Education, Culture, Sports, Science and Technology Commendation for Innovation (he later returned the commendation).
+In April 2006, a year before the ground beef fraud scandal, Tanaka was awarded the Minister of Education, Culture, Sports, Science and Technology Commendation for Innovation (he later returned the commendation).
 He was awarded for the development of "a processor that could uniformly mix the red meat and fat in ground beef."